 Written by Carl Wells and Booker T. and the MGs, the house band at Stax Records, “The Hunter” was first recorded by Albert King in 1967.
 Blue Cheer was one of the first bands to cover the tune on their Outsideinside album.
 They gave the song more growl than prowl.
 Leigh Stephens brilliant guitar solo halfway through is almost buried in the bass and drum layers.
 More artists would be drawn to the song.
 Ike and Tina Turner took it to the R&B charts in 1969 and Led Zeppelin would carve out a portion of the song for “How Many More Times” on their debut album Led Zeppelin.

-The first track on Outsideinside, Dickie and Leigh co-wrote “Feathers from Your Tree” with Peter Wagner.
-Wagner had been in the original six piece blues combo before Blue Cheer was slashed to the power trio.
-Peter may not have played in Blue Cheer past that point, but he often helped manage the band and Dickie would rely on him for song writing help.
+For the first track on Outsideinside, Dickie and Leigh co-wrote “Feathers from Your Tree” with Peter Wagner.
+Wagner had been in the original six-piece blues combo before Blue Cheer was slashed to the power trio.
+Peter may not have played in Blue Cheer past that point, but he often helped manage the band and Dickie would rely on him for songwriting help.
 Dickie and Peter were often inseparable with Peter sticking around the band through the first six albums.
 Ralph Burns Kellogg laid down the keyboard tracks for the song.
 Kellogg would become a regular member of Blue Cheer when they recorded New!
 Improved! and stay until 1972.

-A rising, wah heavy opening guitar crescendo gives way to heavy funky blues to kick off “Babylon” from Outsideinside.
-Leigh Stephens really shines throughout this illicit invitation to experience the drug filled world of Blue Cheer.
+A rising heavy opening guitar crescendo gives way to heavy funky blues to kick off “Babylon” from Outsideinside.
+Leigh Stephens really shines throughout this illicit invitation to experience the drug-filled world of Blue Cheer.
 Dickie’s lyrics alluded to mind relaxation, rushes, and overcoming the blues with various means.
 Also mentioned several times is a “big automobile” and “I want a big automobile.”
 In later years Dickie would often be seen cruising San Francisco in a large white Cadillac.
 He referred to this car as “Kitty” and called it his second most prized possession, right behind his custom bass guitar.

 “Second Time Around” thunders with angst.
 The lyrics may suggest a typical break up anthem, but the heavy driving music revels in the anger of being jilted.
 At times it falls apart in a disconnected brilliance reminiscent of free-form jazz.
 Leigh’s guitar screams, but leads you back into the song.
 Then Whaley’s drum solo takes on a life of its own, as it winds down, Dickie’s bouncy bass line fills in until Paul comes back.
 When Leigh rejoins the jam, he takes total control leading to full guitar solo screaming meltdown.
 The pattern is then repeated until the final spent finish.